 Spaying or Neutering Your Dog

 Spaying or neutering your dog is the best measure you can take to prevent unplanned puppies each year, and reduce the numbers overwhelming shelters and rescues.
-Plus, this surgical procedure will improve your pet’s behavior and reduce their risk of developing numerous serious health conditions.
+These surgical procedures can also improve your pet’s behaviour and reduce their risk of developing numerous serious health conditions.

 What is the difference between spaying and neutering?